About Joining

 About Mark

-Mark Murfitt is a British fine art photographer who creates monumental photographic compositions that transform familiar landmarks into something completely new.
-For more than 30 years, he has pursued his passion for the Joiner form, relishing the challenge of capturing new locations, countries, and cities.
-Through his distinctive “Joining” technique, Mark builds each piece from dozens of individually captured photographs — sometimes as many as 90 images — layered seamlessly into one immersive visual narrative.
-But it’s more than just technique.
-It’s about capturing time, memory, and detail in a way that reveals more than any single frame could.
+I'm a British fine art photographer who creates monumental photographic compositions that transform familiar landmarks into something completely new.
+For more than 30 years, I've pursued my passion for the Joiner form, relishing the challenge of capturing new locations, countries, and cities.
+Through my distinctive "Joining" technique, I build each piece from dozens of individually captured photographs — sometimes as many as 90 images — layered seamlessly into one immersive visual narrative.
+But it's more than just technique.
+It's about capturing time, memory, and detail in a way that reveals more than any single frame could.

 "